uakm2201/mail_lib.sh/README.md

         html_email
 ```

 `How to attach a file ? `

-      Before the html_email instruction, add this line :
+      Before the html_email instruction, add this line:

 ```plain